samba2/isetta/README.md

 `isetta` allows you to easily switch back the above configuration if it detects a direct network connection.
 In this case:
 - the DNS server in `/etc/resolve.conf` is changed to the public DNS server
-- if executed with the `-env-settings` flag, it unsets the `HTTPS_PROXY` variables to disable routing via the NTLM proxy.
+- if executed with the `-env-settings` flag, it unsets the `HTTPS_PROXY` variables to disable routing via Px proxy.
 See above for a usage example.

 ## Project Background